nguyenvk/NBAdrafts/README.md

 -------------------
 1. drafts - applied to a DIV tag, includes a list of all of the drafts present in the representation.
 May contain only one draft.
 2. selections - applied to  a DIV tag, includes a list of all of the draft selections present in the presentation.
 May contain only one selection.
+3. search - applied to a DIV tag, includes a form for query links.
+May contain only one form.
+4. create - applied to a DIV tag, includes a form for update links.
+May contain only one form.

 Class Attribute Values
 ----------------------